 Who doesn’t love visiting a great lighthouse?
 The Dunkirk Historical Lighthouse & Veterans Park Museum is superb for photo-ops and a glimpse into history through World War I, World War II, and Korean War military artifacts.
 Located on Lake Erie, this active lighthouse (previously referred to as Point Gratiot Light) is on the National Register of Historic Places.
 Its 61-foot tower shines light 27 miles, making Dunkirk one of the most important lighthouses on Lake Erie.

 Fun Fact: The first shot of the 1812 War was fired near the property.

 #36 Stand on Hallowed Ground

-Come walk where dozens of brilliant rock and rollers came together in 1969 to play in the most famous concert of all time, Woodstock.
-At the Bethel Woods Center of the Arts, experience Woodstock through exhibits, hippie buses, song, interactive displays, and amazing countryside.
+Walk where dozens of brilliant rock and rollers came together in 1969 to play in the most famous concert of all time, Woodstock.
+At the Bethel Woods Center of the Arts, experience Woodstock through exhibits, hippie buses, song, interactive displays, and fantastic countryside.
 The outdoor venue holds 15,000 capacity and is still operational.
 Don’t miss the selfie opportunities at the scenic overlook where the concert stage was 50 years ago.

 #37 Eat Poutine